Solid ground curing

+The SGC process involved hardening photopolymers by exposing the entire surface to UV light using masks.
+Each layer of the prototype was simultaneously cured by the UV lamp, eliminating the need for post-curing processes.
+The key steps in SGC include calculating the cross-section of each layer, generating an optical mask, applying a thin layer of liquid photopolymer, and exposing it to UV light.
+Residual liquid is removed, voids are filled with melted wax, and the layer is trimmed to the desired thickness.
+This process is repeated until the final layer is processed, after which the wax is melted away to reveal the completed part.

+The primary advantage of SGC is that it does not require support structures, as wax is used to fill voids, resulting in highly accurate products.
+Models produced by SGC are particularly accurate in the Z-direction due to the milling step after each light exposure.
+However, the technology generates significant waste and has high operating costs, which have contributed to its decline in use.

 Technology

 Solid ground curing utilizes the general process of hardening of photopolymers by a complete lighting and hardening of the entire surface, using specially prepared masks.
 In SGC process, each layer of the prototype is cured by exposing to an ultra violet (UV) lamp instead of by laser scanning.
 So that, every portion in a layer are simultaneously cured and do not require any post-curing processes.
 The process contains the following steps.